ietf-teep/architecture/draft-ietf-teep-architecture.md

 ## Compromised CA

+TAMs are responsible for validating the TEE certificate chain, including the TEE certificate and any intermediate CA certificates up to the root certificate.
+Such validation includes checking for certificate revocation.
-A root CA for TAM certificates might get compromised.
-A Trust Anchor other than a root CA certificate may also be compromised.
-Some TEE Trust Anchor update mechanism is expected from device OEMs.
+A root CA for TAM certificates might get compromised or its certificate might expire.
+A Trust Anchor other than a root CA certificate may also expire or be compromised.
+If the Trust Anchor used by a TEE device certificate expires or is revoked, the device might be rejected by a TAM, subject to the TAM's policy.
+To address these, some TEE Trust
+Anchor update mechanism is expected from device OEMs.

-TEEs are responsible for validating certificate revocation about a TAM certificate chain, including the TAM certificate and the intermediate CA certificates up to the root certificate.
+TEEs are similarly responsible for validating the entire TAM certificate chain, including checking for certificate revocation.
 This will detect a compromised TAM certificate and also any compromised intermediate CA certificate.

-If the root CA of some TEE device certificates is compromised, these devices might be rejected by a TAM, which is a decision of the TAM implementation and policy choice.
-TAMs are responsible for validating any intermediate CA for TEE device certificates.

 ## Compromised TAM